openfare/doc/src/introduction/openfare_license.md

 # Micropriced Commercial Software

 OpenFare can manage payment obligations across thousands of software dependencies.
-Programmatic management and micropayments means that software maintainers can raise meaningful capital with low prices.
+Programmatic management and micropayments means that software maintainers can raise meaningful capital with low prices[^1].

 The system: